anoduck/Ultimate-Facebook-Scraper/README.md

 *This repository is no longer compatible with the original UFS scraper written by harismuneer.*

+*And the original repository for UFS created by harismuneer is empty.*

 ----

 ### New Changes to come